umulmrum/HolidayBundle/README.md

 # HolidayBundle

 Holiday is a simple integration bundle for the umulmrum/holiday library.
-See the documentation in that library for details
+See the documentation in that library for details.

+> This bundle is no longer maintained.
+The holiday lib was changed and simplified significantly and does no longer need
+> Symfony integration.

 ## Requirements

-- PHP >= 5.4
+- PHP >= 5.4 for umulmrum/holiday 0.1.x, PHP >= 7.1 for umulmrum/holiday 0.2.x and greater.

-- Symfony translator in any version is recommended for translations
+- Symfony translator in any version is recommended for translations.

 That's it really.